-- 1. One-third of the shares available pursuant to these performance awards were deemed attributable to the first year of the performance period and would be earned based on our revenue CAGR during the first year of the original three-year performance period, measured solely based on our Company's revenue CAGR over such period, exclusive of the incremental revenues recognized through the acquisition of WageWorks, measured using the original revenue CAGR targets set by the compensation committee.
+- 1. One-third of the shares available pursuant to these performance awards were deemed attributable to the first year of the performance period and would be earned based on our revenue CAGR during the first year of the original three-year performance period, measured solely based on our Company's revenue CAGR over such one-year period, exclusive of the incremental revenues recognized through the acquisition of WageWorks, measured using the original revenue CAGR targets set by the compensation committee.
 Accordingly, in March 2020, this one-third tranche was deemed by the compensation committee to be earned at target.
-Despite this determination by the compensation committee, vesting of this one-third tranche will still occur after the fiscal year ending January 31, 2022, when the remaining performance conditions are certified by the compensation committee (as described below). - 2.
-The remaining two-thirds of the shares that could be earned under these performance awards were updated to vest upon the achievement of certain threshold amounts of the Company's Net Cash Provided by Operating Activities (as defined under GAAP) during the fiscal year ended January 31, 2021 and the fiscal year ending January 31, 2022, respectively.
-Vesting will still occur following the certification by the compensation committee of performance during the fiscal year ending January 31, 2022:
+Despite this determination by the compensation committee, vesting of this one-third tranche still occurred after the fiscal year ended January 31, 2022, when the remaining performance conditions were certified by the compensation committee (as described below). - 2.
+The remaining two-thirds of the shares that could be earned under these performance awards were updated to vest upon the achievement of certain threshold amounts of the Company's Net Cash Provided by Operating Activities (as defined under GAAP) during the fiscal years ended January 31, 2021 and 2022, respectively.
+Vesting occurred following the certification by the compensation committee of performance during the fiscal year ended January 31, 2022:

-Net Cash Provided by (\$ in m Shares Subject to the Award
+nillions) Shares Subject to the

-Fiscal Year 2021 Fiscal Year 2022 That Become Vested
+Fiscal Year 2021 Fiscal Year 2022 Award That Become Vested

 100 150 50%

 150 200 100%

 200 250 200%

 Linear interpolation is used to determine the percent of the shares subject to the award that vest between each threshold.
-The number of shares reported in this table that are attributable to the remaining two years of the performance period reflects the actual net cash provided by operating activities of \$181.6 million during the fiscal year ended January 31, 2021 and achievement of the performance goal at target, or 100%, for fiscal year ending January 31, 2022.
+The number of shares reported in this table that are attributable to the remaining two years of the performance period reflects the actual Net Cash Provided by Operating Activities of \$181.6 million and \$141.0 million during the fiscal years ended January 31, 2021 and 2022, respectively.